dankamongmen/notcurses/doc/man/man3/notcurses_stats.3.md

 Unsuccessful render operations do not contribute to the render timing stats.

+Linux framebuffer bitmaps are not written through the terminal device, but instead directly into the memory-mapped framebuffer (see **mmap(2)**).
+Bytes used for framebuffer graphics are thus independent of bytes written to the terminal.
+This explains why **sprixelbytes** may be surprising given the value of **render_bytes**.

 # RETURN VALUES

 Neither **notcurses_stats** nor **notcurses_stats_reset** can fail.
 Neither